Policy Development and Review Policy

 4. Policy statements

-4.2 The Institution maintains a well-organised policy framework for the development, management and review of the Institution’s policies and associated instruments in order to ensure a standardised and consistent approach to policy management across the Institution.
+4.2 The Institution maintains a well-organised policy framework for the development, management and review of the Institution’s policies and associated instruments to ensure a standardised and consistent approach to policy management across the Institution.

 4.3 Policies and associated instruments are easily accessible and readily understood by all staff and students.

-4.4 Policies and associated instruments will align with:
+4.4 Policies and associated instruments align with:

 a. the Institution’s strategic objectives and business model;